 # configuration file is updated, with exactly one of the

-# following values:
+# following sets of values:

 #